-Nearly 1 in 4 grandparents store prescription medicines where children can easily find themApril 16th, 2012 in Health /
+Nearly 1 in 4 grandparents store prescription medicines where children can easily find themApril 16, 2012 in Medicine & Health / Health

 Unintentional poisonings from medicines cause more emergency room visits for young children each year than do car accidents.

 One key reason may be that nearly 1 of every 4 grandparents says that they store prescription medicines in easy-access ways, according to a new poll.

 The University of Michigan Mott Children's Hospital National Poll on Children's Health recently asked parents and grandparents of children aged 1 to 5 years about the presence of medicines in their homes and how they are stored.

 "Every 10 minutes a young child in the U.S. is taken to the emergency room because of possible poisoning from swallowing a prescription medicine or over-the-counter medicine," says Matthew M. Davis, M.D., M.A.P.P., director of the C.S.
 Mott Children's Hospital National Poll on Children's Health.